-- Make sure your medicine is clear, free of particles, and colorless and hasn't expired. - You may see an air bubble, and that's okay.
+- Make sure your medicine is clear to opalescent, free of particles, and colorless to pale brown and hasn't expired. - You may see one or more bubbles, and that's okay.
 There is no need to remove it. - Don't remove the cap just yet!